We may earn income from links in this post. Please read this Disclosure for details.

 Some of the other top things to do in Antigua include studying Spanish at one of the many Spanish language schools, climbing a volcano and visiting the coffee plantation dotted on the lush volcanic slopes nearby.

-You know you’re in the right neighbourhood when you see this sign or you can just follow the crowds.
-It’s the opposite side of town from La Merced church.
+You know you’re in the right neighbourhood when you see this sign.
+Or, just follow the crowds.

 Although other Guatemalan communities celebrate by burning tires in the streets, in the Concepcion neighborhood of Antigua, authorities are trying to keep festivities under control for safety reasons.

-- bunuelos, deep friend donuts drenched in anise-scented honey
+- bunuelos, deep friend donuts drenched in anise-scented honey.

-- rompope, a spiced eggnog from Quetzaltenango,
+- rompope, a spiced eggnog from Quetzaltenango.

-- tortas (crusty buns stuffed with meat and crisp vegetables)
+- tortas (crusty buns stuffed with meat and crisp vegetables).

-Then, a costumed announcer will step forward and, to the sound of a full brass band, renounced a long list of transgressions committed by politicians, before a torch set the effigy of the devil on fire.
+Then, a costumed announcer will step forward.
+And, to the sound of a full brass band, he’ll renounce a long list of transgressions committed by politicians.

-While the devil burns, flames and sparks will dance into the night sky.
 Between cameras flashing and shouts from the crowd it’s a bacchanalian celebration merging Guy Fawkes Day and Halloween.

 Travel Planner for Burning of the Devil in Guatemala